rocky-linux/documentation/docs/books/web_services/07-high-availability.md

     The pcs cluster setup command takes care of the quorum problem for two-node clusters.
 Such a cluster will therefore function correctly in the event of the failure of one of the two nodes.
 If you are manually configuring corosync or using another cluster management shell, you will need to configure corosync correctly yourself.

-The cluster can now be started:
+You can now start cluster:

 ```bash
 $ sudo pcs cluster start --all